-- a cash severance payment equal to two times for Mr. Cutillo and one and one-half times for Mr. Ballschmiede the executive's base salary and target STI award for the year in which the termination occurs, plus an amount equal to the executive's COBRA premium for the 18 months following the date of termination; - a cash payment of \$50,000 for Mr. Cutillo and \$25,000 for Mr. Ballschmiede in lieu of the post-termination outplacement benefits or reimbursements described above: and - with respect to the Supplemental PSUs, all outstanding tranches of Supplemental PSUs will become immediately vested upon the occurrence of the change of control.
+- a cash severance payment equal to two times for Mr. Cutillo and one and one-half times for Mr. Ballschmiede the executive's base salary and target STI award for the year in which the termination occurs, plus an amount equal to the executive's COBRA premium for the 18 months following the date of termination; and - a cash payment of \$50,000 for Mr. Cutillo and \$25,000 for Mr. Ballschmiede in lieu of the post-termination outplacement benefits or reimbursements described above.